jschnab/data-engineering/etl/extract.md

         shutil.copyfileobj(response, outfile)
 ```

-As an exercise, write a script which takes two command line arguments: a URL
+As an exercise, write a script that takes two command line arguments: a URL
 and a file name.
 Your script will download the URL and store it under the
 provided file name.